book cover design

-Over the years, we have proudly undertaken our own design work for ALL of our titles.
+Over the years, we have proudly undertaken our own design work for the majority of our titles.
 This page shows a selection of some of our best titles, but since we have grown we now commission designers to create covers for us - these can be seen on 'Our Books' page.

 Prices start from just £99 for personalised eBook covers and £199 for full paperback front and back cover, with eBook included.
 Contact us for more information and to get a no-obligation quote.

 Author Matt Adcock was really adamant he wanted a demon on a stained glass window for his front cover.
 He had commissioned his own art work from Liz Noble and wanted a cover to grab the reader's attention.
 We looked at the idea of having a contrasting white cover to juxtapose the connotation of the title.
 We then created a stained glass window effect over a gothic vector archway image and chose a colour scheme that complimented the original artwork.
 The font needed to be bold and futuristic; we chose Pirulen from typodermic fonts through dafont.com and mixed it up with a simpler serif font for the quotes.
 The end product was striking and used in all of Matt's promotional work for his novel.

 When we liaised with John Michaelson, aka The London Vampire, he wanted a cover that didn't scream vampire novel but instead reflected the theme of something malevolent lurking beneath London.
 Whilst we had fun taking pictures of John in London at various landmarks, it was the picture of the fountains in Trafalgar Square that had a murky red reflected in the water that had connotation of red blood cells and evil.
 Next we simply chose a font and colour scheme that complimented the cover and made the image more striking.